trukhinyuri/IDEsCyberpunkTheme/README.md

   Minimally invasive animations and subtle glows or shadows that keep the experience both stylish and robust.

 - **Extendable and Configurable**
-  Flexible enough to adapt to various JetBrains IDEs, ensuring a consistent look and feel across your development environment.
+  Flexible enough to adapt to various IDEs, ensuring a consistent look and feel across your development environment.

 ---

 ## Installation
 1. **Marketplace (Recommended)**
-    - In your JetBrains IDE, go to:
+    - In your IDE, go to:
       *Settings / Preferences* → *Plugins* → *Marketplace*
     - Search for **“Cyberpunk Focus”**.
     - Click **Install** and restart your IDE if prompted.

 2. **Manual Installation**
-    - Download the plugin in your browser from the [JetBrains Marketplace](https://plugins.jetbrains.com/) or a known release source.
+    - Download the plugin in your browser from the [ Marketplace](https://plugins.jetbrains.com/) or a known release source.
     - In your IDE, open:
       *Settings / Preferences* → *Plugins* → Click the gear icon → *Install Plugin from Disk...*
     - Locate the downloaded file, select it, and follow the prompts.
 Restart if prompted.